syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### MaximizeButtonTemplate

-The maximize button for the dock window can be customized using the `MaximizeButtonTemplate` property with the TargetType as `ToggleButton`.
+The maximize button for the dock window can be customized using the `MaximizeButtonTemplate` property with the TargetType as ToggleButton.

 {% highlight xaml %}